egealgel/SpotiNotch/README.md

 3. Launch it — first time, **right-click → Open** (not notarized).
 Allow the **Automation** permission so it can talk to Spotify.

-**To quit / disable:** System Settings → General → Login Items, or drag the app to the Trash.
+**To quit / disable:** Right click on the widget → Quit SpotiNotch or System Settings → General → Login Items, or drag the app to the Trash.

 ## Build from source